Usage Frequency, Barriers, And Effectiveness of Functional Electrical Stimulation as An Intervention for Stroke Patients

 • Prem Sagar Resident, Paediatric department, Bilawal Medical College for Bys LUMHS/Jamshoro, Pakistan

-• Nadeem Ahmed Memon Associate Professor of Medicine, MMC Mirpur Khas
+• Nadeem Memon Associate Professor of Medicine, MMC Mirpur Khas

 DOI: